top of page

 They really want you back and will pull out all the stops.

 A narcissist during a hoover phase can be a thing of wonder.
-I've seen some absolutely astonishing things.
-Spoiler alert - their changes never lasted long, but wow, they sure were convincing!
+I've seen some absolutely astonishing transformations.
+Spoiler alert - their changes never lasted long, but wow, they can be convincing!

 But...things can go awry if you're not into it.
 It might be due to their subconscious abandonment fears, or the lack of control, or something else, but unrequited love can lead to some truly unhinged behaviour.